dbxone/dbxchain/docs/How-To-become-an-active-witness-in-BitShares-2.0.md

 without any account associated with them).

-In order to get a witness registered we need to import approximately $120 worth of BTS into the DBXChain 2.0 client later.
+In order to get a witness registered we need to import approximately $120 worth of DBX into the DBXChain 2.0 client later.

 #### Manually extracting private keys (most secure way)
 We can extract the required private keys that hold funds this way.
 First we get